Identification and characterization of distorted gravitational waves by lensing using deep learning: Conclusions

 Altogether, \dingolensing{} provides a scalable pathway for rapid lensing analyses in upcoming LVK observing runs.
 Its efficiency enables large-scale background estimation and systematic population studies that are otherwise computationally prohibitive.
 Future work will extend this framework to more complex lens models, incorporate waveform systematics, and integrate \dingolensing{} into end-to-end pipelines for real-time identification and characterization of lensed GW events.
+Non-gaussianity and nonstationarity in realistic noise can affect both the accuracy of NPE and the detectability of lensing.
+While the impact on NPE accuracy remains unclear, lensing detectability is likely to be overestimated.
+A systematic study of NPE performance and lensing detectability under different glitch mitigation techniques, such as \texttt{BayesWave}~\cite{Cornish:2014kda,Hourihane:2022doe} and \texttt{gwsubtract}~\cite{Davis:2018yrz,Davis:2022ird}, will be carried out in future work.